This Category has no FAQ yet

 Please, be on time.
 Make a list of questions for your physical therapist and bring that to the appointment.
 Fill out the questionnaires given you prior to your first visit thoroughly.
 This will enable your physician to make the most out of their time with you.
 Provide a list of all medications you have used/are using and a prepare, as best you can, a timeline of their use and any comments on whether or not they are helpful.

-Most of our physical therapists at Her Heath Physical Therapy have taken advanced course work and more then one women's health physcial therapy course and/or have had extensive mentoring.
-One of our therapists has become a Certified Women's Health Physical Therapist and others are working toward becoming certified.
+Most of our physical therapists at Her Heath Physical Therapy have taken advanced course work and more than one women's health physical therapy course and/or have had extensive mentoring.
+One of our therapists has become a Certified Women's Health Physical Therapist, and others are working toward becoming certified.
 A certified women's health physical therapist is recognized by the American Board of Physical Therapy Specialists as being highly knowledgeable in the field of women's health.
-You'll see the letters WSC after their name if they have this certification.
+You'll see the letters WSC after the therapist's name if she has this certification.

 Your physical therapist will best be able to answer this after your initial evaluation.
 In general all patients will start off at a minimum of 1x/week and a maximum of 3x/week.
 This often quickly decreases as your condition improves sometimes dropping to 1x/month until discharge.
 Discuss with your therapist any concerns you have regarding your budget and time constraints and they will work with you to solve any of these issues as best they can.